EricaJurado/SubSixDegrees/README.md

 Entry point is `main.tsx`, which renders App like Vite does, INIT_RESPONSE is called from within an useEffect to send a ready message to the Devvit app.

 - `HomePage.tsx` shows an example of routing and navigation with the `useSetPage` hook.
-- `PokemonPage.tsx` shows an example of how to send network requests over postMessage.
 - `/components` for reusable components